Knowing how to reset an iPad will help you get your Apple tablet back in action if the worst happens.

 Wait for the iPad to reset.
 It should be up and running at the setup screen soon.
 And you've now learned how to reset your iPad in three different ways.

 Be sure to check out some of other iPad guides, including a way to use your iPad as a second monitor.
-You may also want to check out how to use Universal Control on Macs and iPads, how to screenshot on iPad and how to fix an Apple Pencil that's not working.
+You may also want to check out how to use Universal Control on Macs and iPads, how to screenshot on iPad, how to use Google Lens on iPhone and iPad and how to fix an Apple Pencil that's not working.